jhudsl/tidyversecourse/docs/05-prediction.md

 ```

-However, we to fit the model to our cross validation folds we can use the `fit_resamples()` function of the `tune` package, by specifying our `workflow` object and the cross validation fold object we just created.
+However, to fit the model to our cross validation folds we can use the `fit_resamples()` function of the `tune` package, by specifying our `workflow` object and the cross validation fold object we just created.
 See [here](https://tidymodels.github.io/tune/reference/fit_resamples.html){target="_blank"} for more information.